-The fourth edition of The Publisher’s and Author’s Handbook is an almost exact copy of the third edition.
-An appendix on hyphenation according to the rules of orthography and technical typesetting was added.
+The fifth edition of The Publisher’s and Author’s Handbook is an almost exact copy of the fourth edition.

 The Handbook by Milchin and Cheltsova is the reference book of choice of all editors and typesetters in the studio.
 Art directors and designers frequently turn to it for basic rules, while the studio technologists use it to write automatic typography scripts.